GaloisInc/FreeRTOS-Xen/README.md

  * Xen version: 4.4
  * FreeRTOS version: 7.6.0
  * Supported systems: any ARM system with virtualization extensions
- * Stability: for exploratory use only, see Future Work section
+ * Stability: suggested for exploratory/research use only, see Future Work section

 Selected elements of the source tree layout are as follows: